Adamantinoma: Diagnosis

-Diagnosis is on plain radiography, or CT scan
+X-rays of the affected area show a well defined tumour in bone, with multiple lobules giving a "soap bubble" appearance.
+MRI can provide a more useful guide to its severity.

 Treatment

 Treatment consists of wide resection or amputation.
 Metastases are rare at presentation but may occur in up to 30% of patients during the disease course.
 Prognosis is excellent, with overall survival of 85% at 10 years, but is lower when wide surgical margins cannot be obtained.
 This tumor is insensitive to radiation so chemotherapy is not typically used unless the cancer has metastasized to the lungs or other organs.

 History

-The typically benign odontogenic tumor known as ameloblastoma was first recognized in 1827 by Cusack but did not yet have any designation.
-In 1885, this kind of odontogenic neoplasm was designated as an adamantinoma by Malassez and was finally renamed to the modern name ameloblastoma in 1930 by Ivey and Churchill.
-Some authors still confusingly misuse the term adamantinoma to describe ameloblastomas, although they differ in histology and frequency of malignancy.
+The typically benign odontogenic tumor known as ameloblastoma was first recognized in 1827 by Cusack.
+Still, it did not yet have any designation.
+In 1885, this kind of odontogenic neoplasm was designated as an adamantinoma by Malassez.
+It was finally renamed to the modern name ameloblastoma in 1930 by Ivey and Churchill.